Question

 ..

-Once you find a base that's been encoded, use stat to check the modified time.
+Once you find a file that is base64-encoded, use stat to check its modified time:

 File: `badmailfile.php'